Bachelor of Nursing

 The Bachelor of Nursing seeks to train nurses with a generalist profile who can provide direct and indirect high-quality care for individuals, families, groups, communities and populations.
 The knowledge acquired allows them to design, manage and coordinate the care and act as members of the profession.
 This care is aimed at promoting, maintaining and recovering health, preventing unhealthy lifestyle behaviours and habits and caring for the sick.

 The Bachelor of Nursing is evaluated and accredited by the AQUA (Andorran Agency for the Quality of Higher Education), which ensures its quality and European recognition.
 Students who pass these courses can obtain a Bachelor of Nursing, a state qualification issued by the Andorran Government.

 EHEA’s first cycle

 from September to June

 The students have laboratories with cutting-edge technology to carry out high-fidelity clinical simulations.
-The robotic dummies enable the students to interact with each other and learn to act in the most common cases, as well as more complex ones, making them better prepared and more secure in the periods with practical work.
+The robotic dummies enable the students to interact with each other and learn to act in the most common cases, as well as more complex ones, making them better prepared and more secure in the periods with practical work, in real situations.
 The simulations are recorded on video in order to subsequently analyse the performance of each student.